cordenbrock/bakery/README.md

 ## _What_ does it do?

 * Pierre's Bakery is a basic console app that prompts a user with a friendly greeting and a menu to order bread and pastries from.
-After accepting the user's order and crunching the numbers for all of Pierre's sweet deals, the app returns the a transaction message that displays the total cost of the order and Pierre's signature gratitude.
+After accepting the user's order and crunching the numbers for all of Pierre's sweet deals, the app returns the a transaction message that displays the total cost.

 ## _Why_ does it do?